mathiscode/fortunes-mechanicus/README.md

 # Fortunas Mechanicus

+> From the moment I understood the weakness of my flesh, it disgusted me.
+I craved the strength and certainty of steel.
+I aspired to the purity of the Blessed Machine.
+Your kind cling to your flesh, as though it will not decay and fail you.
+One day the crude biomass you call the temple will wither, and you will beg my kind to save you.
+But I am already saved, for the Machine is immortal… Even in death I serve the Omnissiah.

 A growing database of [Adeptus Mechanicus](https://warhammer40k.fandom.com/wiki/Adeptus_Mechanicus) quotes and scriptures for [fortune-mod](https://github.com/shlomif/fortune-mod).

 PRs welcome! (just don't forget to run `strfile mechanicus` to update mechanicus.dat)